Osgoode Certificate in Public Procurement Law and Practice

 Across Canada there are thousands of public institutions spending billions of dollars on public projects.
 The challenges posed by greater supplier competition, the ever-increasing need for transparency and the demand for faster turnaround times, all underpinned by robust legal oversight have made public procurement a complex, high stakes field.
 Given the challenges, it is not surprising that high profile examples of procurements that have gone awry continue to make headlines, as the focus on accountable, prudent public sector spending becomes more acute.

-This unique Osgoode Certificate in Public Procurement Law and Practice, now in its eighth year, brings clarity to this demanding area.
+This unique Osgoode Certificate in Public Procurement Law and Practice, now in its tenth year, brings clarity to this demanding area.
 Led by Paul Emanuelli, an outstanding faculty of legal and procurement professionals will give you the knowledge and practical skills you need to competently and confidently handle today’s most pressing procurement challenges and issues.
 You will come away from this program better prepared, and with knowledge, strategies and tactics that you can put to immediate use.
 This is an unparalleled opportunity to take your procurement skills to the next level – don’t miss it.

 Please note that this program is now SCMA accredited.
 Students who earn a grade of B or higher will be exempt from taking the Competitive Bidding and Contract Management workshop towards the SCMP Designation Program.
 There is a $100 administrative fee to transfer credit.
 Please contact SCMA for more details.

 Key Benefits: What You Will Learn

 - The governing principles and common themes for proactive procurement